 Advanced entry to year two may be possible with an HNC Acting and Performance or Musical Theatre, with 15 credits and B or above in the Graded Unit, or 120 credits at SCQF level 7 in a relevant subject.
 Advanced entry to year three may be possible with an HND Acting and Performance or Musical Theatre (30 credits), with a B or above in the Graded Unit, or 120 credits each at SCQF levels 7 and 8 in a relevant subject.
 Applicants with other relevant qualifications or experience will be considered on an individual basis.

 Additional entry requirements

-As part of the selection process, you will be required to give a 5-minute presentation on a performance that you have been involved with or researched; this will be followed by an interview, during which you will answer questions relating to your presentation
+As part of the selection process, you will be required to submit a video presentation of up to five minutes, on a performance that you have been involved with or researched, along with a short piece of written work

 English language requirements

 |IELTS (Academic)||6||with no element below 5.5|

 |PTE Academic||58||58 average with 51 in each component|